What is prostate cancer?

 - Discomfort in the lower back, pelvis, or upper thighs

-Many of these symptoms, however, can also be caused by other conditions, such as benign prostatic hyperplasia (BPH), a urinary tract infection (UTI), acute prostatitis, or a sexually transmitted disease.
+Many of these symptoms, however, can also be caused by other conditions, such as benign prostatic hyperplasia (BPH), a urinary tract infection (UTI), acute inflammation of the prostate, or a sexually transmitted disease.

 BPH is a non-cancerous enlargement of the prostate that is very common in men as they age.
 According to the American Urological Association, it can affect as many as 90% of men by the time they are 80 years old.
 It does not cause prostate cancer, but both may be found together.
-Through testing, healthcare providers must determine whether a man's symptoms are due to prostate cancer, BPH, or to another non-cancer-related condition.
-This may involve a PSA test and digital rectal exam (DRE) and, depending on the results of those, a prostate biopsy.
+Through testing, healthcare practitioners must determine whether a man’s symptoms are due to prostate cancer, BPH, or to another non-cancer-related condition.
+This may involve lab tests (such as PSA) and digital rectal exam (DRE) and, depending on the results of those, a prostate biopsy.

 - Average risk—includes healthy men with no known risk factors